Fogaroli/BookWormDen/src/Project Structure.md

  1. Users feedback could be set to private (only to themselves), Friends (Only for people that share a book club), Public (all Den's users).
 Anonymous users cannot see any review.
 1. Create RESTful api to handle a message board within the club.
 1. Create message board frontend.
+1. Book view could have multiple tabs, one for public comments / reviews if available in the API, one for "Den" reviews, other the user to record information about the reading status, and one for the users review. (the data for each tab is build within other tasks below)

 Features to be added.